 This Mussels Marinara recipe is so accommodating that you can play around with variations:

-• Chickpeas: To make the stew a little more substantial, toss in about 2 cups cooked or canned chickpeas.
+- Chickpeas: To make the stew a little more substantial, take a page from this Chickpea Marinara recipe.
+Toss in about 2 cups cooked or canned chickpeas.
 Chickpeas add protein and texture and their earthy flavor goes great with mussels.

 What to Serve with Mussels Marinara